pre63/pbn/content/spotnews24.com/articles/chinas-belt-and-road-africas-infrastructure-boom-o.md

 The sovereignty angle adds another layer of complexity.
 As China expands its footprint, questions arise about the influence it wields.
 In Zambia, for example, Chinese firms have taken over mines amid debt restructurings, raising eyebrows about Beijing's long-game strategy.
 This isn't about demonizing partnerships; it's about ensuring that Africa's rich cultural heritage and self-determination aren't pawned off for short-term gains.
 [The African Development Bank's insights](https://www.afdb.org/en/news-and-events/press-releases/african-development-bank-warns-against-debt-traps-in-belt-and-road-initiative-12345) emphasize the need for balanced lending practices, advocating for projects that align with local priorities rather than foreign agendas.

 ![Aerial view of a BRI-funded port in Djibouti](/content/assets/djibouti-port-overview.jpg)
-*Caption: The Doraleh Container Terminal in Djibouti, financed by China, stands as a gateway to global trade but also raises flags about strategic dependencies.*
+*The Doraleh Container Terminal in Djibouti, financed by China, stands as a gateway to global trade but also raises flags about strategic dependencies.*

 ## Charting a Balanced Path Forward